differentprogramming/cx16-Embedded-solid/README.md

     * There is no overloading on type for messages or functions.
 If you need to send different types you can make the parameter boxed.
 Boxed variables can take any type.

-    * Has a LUA like calling convention so that functions can both accept a variable number of parameters and return a variable number of values.
+    * Has a Lua like calling convention so that functions can both accept a variable number of parameters and return a variable number of values.

     * There will be a choice of object lifetime models from full mark and sweep garbage collection to reference counted garbage collection to phase based lifetimes (ie useful for games, objects last until the scene or subscene changes).

-  - Built in collection and structre types include:
+  - Built in collection and structure types include:

     * Hash tables, typed or with boxed elements.

     * Double linked lists, typed or with boxed elements.

-    * counted balanced trees (ie a collection that can be accessed by index in log time, insert and delete take log time as do adding or removing from the ends.)
+    * counted balanced trees (IE a collection that can be accessed by index in log time, insert and delete take log time as do adding or removing from the ends.)
 Basically a perfect type to implement a word processor with.

     * Arrays whose size is immutable.
 Basically a type useful for interacting with assembly code.